-Generally, the soft inquiries are linked to the cases when the applicant checks his/her own credit report or grants a permission to another person to examine the credit report.
-The soft inquires used to utilize by the credit card companies or insurance companies for pre-approval of the offer.
+Generally, the soft inquiries are linked to the cases when the applicant checks his/her own credit report or grants permission to another person to examine the credit report.
+The soft inquiries are used to utilize by credit card companies or insurance companies for pre-approval of the offer.
 The essence of soft inquires is not as big as in the case of hard inquires, that is why they are visible only for the applicants.
 However, here is a couple of exclusion: (1) insurance companies are entitled to see the soft inquires done by the other insurance companies, and also (2) inquires committed by debt settlement companies may be provided to your active creditors.
 This kind of inquires is not included in the scoring system, consequently, they do not affect your credit score.
 They are available only in the form of reference and no potential lenders may see them.

-Payday online loans provided by the trustworthy direct lenders are not reflected in the hard inquires.
-In other words, if you have online same day loan it probably will not affect your credit history.
+Payday online loans provided by trustworthy direct lenders are not reflected in the hard inquires.
+In other words, if you have an online same-day loan it probably will not affect your credit history.
 However, if you have a poor credit history and an insufficient credit score, you may not be eligible for traditional lenders, as you do to satisfy the requirements of the scoring system.
 Do not be discouraged, as you may have a chance to apply for payday loans with quick approval through our connecting platform: Shinyloans.com.
-You may check your eligibility by filling out the online payday loans application form.
+You may check your eligibility by filling out the online payday loan application form.
 For instance, you live in Colorado or in Kentucky, you may easily browse the phrases “payday loans online Colorado” or “payday loans online Kentucky” and find reliable online lenders.